junxit/us-congress-bills-110/bill.md

 > - **(h)** *Definitions* For purposes of this section:
 >   - **(1)** *Advanced energy methods and technologies* The term “advanced energy methods and technologies” means all methods and technologies that promote energy efficiency and conservation, including distributed generation technologies, and life-cycle analysis of energy use.
 >   - **(2)** *Center* The term “Center” means an Advanced Energy Technology Transfer Center established pursuant to this section.
->   - **(3)** *Distributed generation* The term “distributed generation” means an electric power generation technology, including photovoltaic, small wind and micro-combined heat and power, that is designed to serve retail electric consumers on-site.
+>   - **(3)** *Distributed generation* The term “distributed generation” means an electric power generation technology, including photovoltaic, small wind, and micro-combined heat and power, that serves electric consumers at or near the site of production.
 >   - **(4)** *Cooperative extension* The term “Cooperative Extension” means the extension services established at the land-grant colleges and universities under the Smith-Lever Act of May 8, 1914.
 >   - **(5)** *Land-grant colleges and universities* The term “land-grant colleges and universities” means—
 >     - **(A)** 1862 Institutions (as defined in section 2 of the Agricultural Research, Extension, and Education Reform Act of 1998 (7 U.S.C.
 7601));